 Digital accessibility is an essential component for an inclusive approach to teaching online.
+As Moodle is a website it must align with WCAG 2.1 Level AA guidelines.
 Our learning material must be digitally accessible so that it can be used by everyone, especially disabled and neurodiverse students, approximately 25% of UAL students.

 Students and staff will be able to download the converted material as a variety of documents to customize for reading on all sorts of devices.
 Supported files can even be transformed into speech-based audio files, so you can hear, instead of read the materials.